Skip to main content

 We recognise the importance of supporting mature students (aged 21 or over on 1 September before you start your course) through their transition to university, and welcome a significant number of mature learners at all Head Start events each year.
 There will be information and guidance specifically targeted towards mature students so please take part.

-However, we will be hosting and exclusive Mature Learner Preparation Day on 1 September 2022, and bookings for this event will open on the 11 July 2022.
+However, we will be hosting and exclusive Mature Learner Preparation Day if you would rather attend this Head Start event instead.

 To book a place for our in person events then you must be a Home applicant holding a firm offer for an undergraduate course at Kingston University.
 Places at Head Start are prioritised for applicants who meet at least one of the following criteria: